 The nest box is made from 3/4" plywood plus a few bits of scrap wood.
 Each bay measures approximately 14.5" x 14.5" x 14.5" rising to 24" in the back, so the top slopes to prevent chickens from roosting on it.
 The top is hinged to the wall so it can be opened for easy egg gathering, cleaning or broody removal, and I've also added a hook and latch so the top can be propped open.
 For nest padding I put a folded feed bag in each box, with wood shavings on top.

 The chain link run measures approximately 15' x 20' x 4' tall on one side and 10' x 20' x 6' tall on the other.
 There's approximately 18" of 1/2" hardware cloth at the base of the fencing, secured with hog rings and both UV resistant and stainless steel zip ties, and 18" aproned out and secured with lawn staples.
-Over the top we have 2" heavy duty nylon bird netting** which lets snow and leaves fall through but provides coverage against birds of prey.
+Over the top we have 2" heavy duty nylon bird netting which lets snow and leaves fall through but provides coverage against birds of prey.

-Currently the run has a lot of obstacles in it, including the brooder, a watering station, a covered feed station, a jungle gym, and a raised dust bath.
-As we're integrating chicks this gives them a lot of options to get out of line of sight of the adults while still keeping ample open space for all the chickens to dig around in, lounge about on, and explore.
+The run has a lot of obstacles in it, including the brooder, a watering station, a covered feed station, a jungle gym, and a raised dust bath.
+As we were integrating chicks this gives them a lot of options to get out of line of sight of the adults while still keeping ample open space for all the chickens to dig around in, lounge about on, and explore.
 Even with the chicks now "grown up" they still appreciate having hiding spots when another bird gets cranky with them.
 More information about my outdoor brooder setup and early chick integration here!

 I highly recommend a split run.
 It's very convenient if you're ever planning on integrating chickens, or even if you just want to keep the chickens out of the way while doing cleaning or maintenance work.
 Originally I had some garden beds plus an occasional use chicken pasture in the larger run (hence the fence height), but with the new coop in place I now free range with supervision if I want the chickens to have some forage.